BaselAdoum/Module-Data-Flows/debugging/code-reading/readme.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+10
+20
+because inside the function y is declared but not called.
+i checked the internet. it says results will be undefined because y is defined inside teh function scoop.

 ## Question 3